 Being on the road for the past year and a half we are constantly trying to stretch our budget.
 When we booked our trip to Lebanon we were surprised by how expensive it is to visit.
-Accommodation and food are similarly priced to Europe.
-We were very lucky to have a friend living in Beirut who offered us a place to stay (thanks Adina!).
+Before having buyer’s remorse of a flight to Lebanon, we contacted a friend me met while traveling.
+With accommodation and food similarly priced to Europe, we were very lucky to have a friend living in Beirut who offered us a place to stay (thanks Adina!).
 With sights no more than two hours drive from Beirut, it makes for a perfect place to take day trips from.
 Luckily renting a car in Lebanon is fairly cheap.
-We decided it would be nice to have freedom to visit the places we wanted to on our own time.
+We decided it would be nice to have the freedom to visit the places we wanted to on our own time.

 Once we settled in and overcame our fear of an accident every fifteen seconds, we spent a lovely six days exploring this beautiful nation.
 Lebanon surprised us in many ways.
 The hospitality was incredible.
-The countryside looked more like the Swiss Alps.
+The countryside looked more like the Swiss Alps than typical surroundings in the Middle East.
 Food was delicious and had a modern flare.
-There was snow.
+There was snow, yes snow!
 While the beaches did not impress us, the coastal cities had a rich and interesting history.
-Beirut’s weekends were filled with heavy dosages of alcohol, dancing, meeting strangers, and eating someone else’s birthday cake.
-There are even some decent wineries in Lebanon to sample.
+Beirut weekends are filled with heavy dosages of alcohol, dancing, meeting strangers, and eating someone else’s birthday cake.
+There are even some decent wineries in Lebanon.
 While six days is short, we got a heavy dose of Lebanon, and we loved every single bit of it.

 Important Things to Know About Lebanon